rhffcp/project-2/README.md

 ## Description
-This project uses HTML, CSS, Django + Django models to create an online commerce app where users are able to create, view, comment, and bid on auction listings.
-It follows all the specifications of [CS50W's Commerce](https://cs50.harvard.edu/web/2020/projects/2/commerce/) project, plus additional customization.
+This project uses HTML, CSS, and Django + Django models to create an online commerce app where users are able to create, view, comment, and bid on auction listings.
+It follows all the requirements of [CS50W's Commerce](https://cs50.harvard.edu/web/2020/projects/2/commerce/) project, plus additional customization.

 - Users are able to create an account, sign in, and start bidding on active listings or create their own.
-Sellers are also able to close auctions, thereby displaying the highest bidder as the winner and rendering the listing as inactive.
+Sellers are able to close auctions, thereby displaying the highest bidder as the winner and rendering the listing as inactive.

-- When creating an entry, users can upload a photo image and select a category to choose from.
+- When creating an entry, users can upload an image and select a category to choose from.

 - Users should be able to add or remove items to their watchlist.